-GPs and their practice teams deal with a whole range of health problems.
-They also:
+GPs and their practice teams deal with a whole range of health issues.
+They can also:

-- offer advice on stopping smoking and diet
+- Offer advice on stopping smoking and healthy eating

 If your child (aged under 12) has an urgent clinical need, you can access help from a prescribing clinician at your practice on the same day (Monday to Friday).

 GP surgeries often employ other health care professionals in addition to doctors who are highly skilled and experienced in supporting patients with a range of health care needs.
 Most people are aware that they can see their Practice Nurse for: